cargo2nix/cargo2nix/examples/1-hello-world/README.md

 ### Creating a default.nix

-In order to build our project with `nix-build`, the official Nix build tool, we need to have a `default.nix` present at the project root.
+In order to build our project with `nix-build`, we need to have a `default.nix` present at the project root.
 Let's create one!

 To start, let's create a new file called [`default.nix`] and declare a function with the following arguments: